E. C. Stoner: Shop work

 Dell Comics's War Heroes and War Comics series.
 Stoner was also briefly employed by Parents Magazine, working on their long-running educational True Comics series from 1941 to 1942.

 Stoner also worked on the relaunched Blue Beetle title for Fox Comics near the end of World War II, providing either cover or interior work for issues #31 to #45.
-One of his more unique projects was as an artist for The Challenger, a publication from Protestant Digest and their interfaith committee that served to counteract fascist and antisemitic propaganda.
+One of his various other projects was as an artist for The Challenger, a publication from Protestant Digest and their interfaith committee that served to counteract fascist and antisemitic propaganda.

 He also created the three-issue comics series Blackstone, Master Magician in 1946 for Vital Publications, which was later revived for a single issue by EC Comics (1947) followed by three issues at Timely Comics (1948).
-Despite its short run, the EC revival was adapted into a radio drama series, Blackstone, the Magic Detective, which ran from 1948 to 1950.
-After the conclusion of the comic series, Stoner illustrated at least 1 souvenir program for Harry Blackstone Sr., the namesake of the series.
+Despite its short run, the EC revival was adapted into a radio drama series, Blackstone, the Magic Detective ,which ran from 1948 to 1950.
+After the conclusion of the comic series, Stoner illustrated at least one souvenir program for Harry Blackstone Sr., the namesake of the series.

 After the war, Stoner briefly worked on another Vital comic title, and left comics between 1951 and 1952 due to a judge refusing his request to have another Vital comic series he drew, Rick Kane, Space Marshal, stopped from publication.
 Stoner maintained that Vital continuing to produce the title amounted to a violation of his contract.
 His last known work was an educational comic titled Deadline: The Story Behind The Headline.

 In his history of the American anti-comics movement, The Ten-Cent Plague, writer David Hajdu included Stoner on a list of comics creators who never worked in comics again after the virulent criticism of comics in the early-to-mid 1950s.